ENCODE-DCC/atac-seq-pipeline/docs/tutorial_scg.md

 ## For singularity users

-5. Pull a singularity container for the pipeline.
-This will pull pipeline's docker container first and build a singularity one on `~/.singularity`.
-    ```bash
-    $ sdev    # SCG cluster does not allow building a container on login node
-    $ rm -rf ~/.singularity && mkdir -p ~/.singularity && cd ~/.singularity && SINGULARITY_CACHEDIR=~/.singularity SINGULARITY_PULLFOLDER=~/.singularity singularity pull --name atac-seq-pipeline-v1.1.5.simg -F docker://quay.io/encode-dcc/atac-seq-pipeline:v1.1.5
-    $ exit
-    ```

 6. Run a pipeline for the test sample.
 You must have a paid account on SCG4.
     ```bash
     $ sbatch --account [YOUR_PAID_ACCOUNT_ON_SCG4] examples/scg/ENCSR356KRQ_subsampled_scg_singularity.sh